Self Esteem 1.2

 Self-compassion is being reasonable with what you expect from yourself.
 Both are part of developing balanced self-esteem.

-Unlike school, how you approach a task, not just the end result, is very important.
-Employers would rather hire an enthusiastic person willing to take on a challenge even if they fail, than a person who doesn’t have the self-confidence to take on a challenging task at all.
+Unlike school, the way you approach a task matters as much as the result.
+Employers would rather hire someone enthusiastic and willing to try — even if they fail — than someone who doesn’t have the confidence to take on the challenge at all.

 Primer Questions